San rock art: Learning from rock art

-San used rock art to record things that happened in their lives.
-The rock art could be used to depict family life or used for a formal occasion.
-Several instances of rock art have been found that resemble wagons and colonists.
-Dowson notes that, "The people who brought in the wagons and so forth thus became, whether they realized it or not, part of the social production of southern African rock art.
-They added a new dimension.
+Symbols, religion, and spiritual connections

+According to Thomas Dowson, "a lot of rock art is actually in symbols and metaphors."
+For example, eland bulls meant marriage, curing, or the trance dance.
+Additionally, San art was often religious in nature and grounded in San cosmology and subjects were not chosen indiscriminately, but rather for their significance of some kind, such as economic or social.
+Most experts who study San rock art recognize that the creation of rock art images was its own ritual, and that the creation of these images helped the San people connect with the spirit realm.

 Dorothea Bleek, writer of the article "Beliefs and Customs of the /Xam Bushmen", published in 1933, says the San also recorded "rain dance animals".
 When they did rain dances they would go into a trance to "capture" one of these animals.
 In their trance they would kill it, and its blood and milk became the rain.
 As depicted in the rock art, the rain dance animals they "saw" usually resembled a hippopotamus or antelope, and were sometimes surrounded by fish according to Dowson.

-We can learn more about how the San lived through their rock art.
-Everyone is the same; one is not more elaborate or more detailed than another.
-This shows that though the healers held special powers, they were not thought of as higher or better.
-Healing was not for becoming a more prominent and powerful person, it was for the good of the entire community.
+This rock art image depicts the performance of the trance dance, performed commonly by San ritual specialists when entering the trance state.

+The trance state that occurs during the rain dances are also commonly present in thought and art practices for the San People.
+The individuals who enter this trance state are referred to as "shamans", though now this term can be seen as denoting of the spiritual practice of these individuals.
+So, more commonly today, these individuals are referred to as "ritual specialist" who establish connection with the spirit realm.
+Another common term used to describe San ritual specialist are "trance dances" as this is part of how they enter the trance state.
+In addition to dancing they also hyperventilate, make sounds, and experience intense concentration.
+Furthermore, both men and women could (and still can) be ritual specialist, and there are usually more than one ritual specialist at a given time.
+There are many San rock art paintings referencing the trance dance through the creation of figures with different postures as well as connections to the trance state with depictions of part human - part animal figures.
+With what is now known about trancing and the spirit realm, ethnographic evidence about the San people make clear connections to specific imagery depicted in rock art.

+Daily life

 H. C. Woodhouse, author of the book Archaeology in Southern Africa, says historical sources have also said that the San often disguised themselves as animals so they could get close enough to grazing herds to shoot them.
 The head of the buck was an important part of this disguise and was used in dancing and miming of the actions of animals.
-The large number of buckheaded figures in paintings is evidence that the San did this.
+Looking at rock art paintings, the large number of buckheaded figures is evidence that the San did this.